 The Council of Canadians Fredericton and Saint John chapters gathered at the Nashwaak River on June 10 to oppose the Energy East pipeline.

-The Council of Canadians has been campaigning against the Energy East tar sands project since February 2013.
+The Council of Canadians has been opposing the Energy East tar sands pipeline project since February 2013.

 Most recently, we organized three protests in Fredericton, Saint John and Amqui this past June against the project – and we have just posted this action alert opposing the Trudeau government’s decision to exempt the proposed Energy East marine terminal and tank farm in Saint John from proposed new regulations to reduce volatile organic compound (VOC) air pollutants.

 We stand with all those who are committed to protecting land, water and the climate against such destructive projects.